-- device $(b \circ o 1)$ Indicates whether this is a device function. - link (list) A list of files containing PTX source to link with the function - debug If True, check for exceptions thrown when executing the kernel.
+- device (bool) Indicates whether this is a device function. - link (list) A list of files containing PTX source to link with the function - debug If True, check for exceptions thrown when executing the kernel.
 Since this degrades performance, this should only be used for debugging purposes.
 Defaults to False.
-(The default value can be overridden by setting environment variable NUMBA CUDA DEBUGINFO=1.) - fastmath If true, enables flush-to-zero and fused-multiply-add, disables precise division and square root.
-This parameter has no effect on device function, whose fastmath setting depends on the kernel function from which they are called. - max_registers Request that the kernel is limited to using at most this number of registers per thread.
+(The default value can be overridden by setting environment variable NUMBA_CUDA_DEBUGINFO=1.) - fastmath When True, enables fastmath optimizations as outlined in the CUDA Fast Math documentation. - max_registers Request that the kernel is limited to using at most this number of registers per thread.
 The limit may not be respected if the ABI requires a greater number of registers than that requested.
 Useful for increasing occupancy. - opt (bool) Whether to compile from LLVM IR to PTX with optimization enabled.
 When True, -opt=3 is passed to NVVM.
 When False, -opt=0 is passed to NVVM.
-Defaults to True.
+Defaults to True. - lineinfo (bool) If True, generate a line mapping between source code and assembly code.
+This enables inspection of the source code in NVIDIA profiling tools and correlation with program counter sampling.